 In the SharePoint designer workflow, Do calculation action is used to do an arithmetic operation on the list item.
 We can also use Do Calculation when items belong to the same list.

-By using this action, We can do all mathematical operations like addition, subtraction, multiplication, division, etc. If you want to know the more information about Build Dictionary, You can refer from the below link:
+By using this action, We can do all mathematical operations like addition, subtraction, multiplication, division, etc.

 - Get an Item from a Dictionary:

 Get an Item from a Dictionary action is used to get the variable or number of items that is stored in the specified Dictionary.